Ed Smith (tight end): Later life

-The EZ Sports Talk Show debuted on the Phoenix, AZ airwaves on June 4, 2011.
+The EZ Sports Talk Show debuted on the Phoenix, AZ air waves on June 4, 2011.
 Smith launched the show live on KXXT 1010AM in Phoenix.
 The show was also streamed live on 3 websites and available on podcast as well.
 The EZ Sports Talk Show aired for 2+ years on KXXT.
 During a brief hiatus, Smith maintained his presence as a radio personality in the Phoenix area and was also featured in some national spots.
 On March 4, 2017, EZ Sports Talk was relaunched on NBC Sports Radio KDUS, 1060AM.
 The show is broadcast live every Saturday from 10:00am – noon, hosted by Smith and his partner Jim Marshall.

 The EZ Sports Talk Show format features a weekly in-depth look at the local sports landscape, in addition to national storylines and hot topics.
-Smith's background, with 9 years of minor league baseball and 6 years of professional football, has provided him with a unique knowledge and expertise of the sports world.
-Paired with Marshall's superior baseball knowledge and overall passion for Arizona sports, the duo provide great content.
+Smith's background, with 9 years of minor league baseball and 6 years of professional football, has provided him with knowledge of the sports world.
+He is paired with Marshall's baseball knowledge and passion for Arizona sports.

-Smith is also a motivational/inspirational speaker.
-He shares his inspirational message with audiences across the country and around the globe.
-With speeches tailored to leaders, youth sports, and business executives, Smith shares insights and lessons from his life journey and pro sports career to help others focus their energy on achieving their goals and increasing performance.
+Smith is also a motivational and inspirational speaker, with speaking engagements in both the U.S. and other countries.
+He aims to share insights and lessons with leaders, youth athletes, and business executives, drawing on his life experience and professional sports career to motivate attendees to achieve their goals for self-improvement.